johnardavies/Admin/Git commands notes.md

 `$ git grep <regexp> $(git rev-list --all)` # git rev-list --all lists all the commit objects in reverse chronological order (The commit hashes)

-### Undoing/Amending changes you have made
+## Undoing/Amending changes that have been made

-**Gives the opportunity to revise the last commit message or if you need to make further changes incorporate them into an updated version of the last commit**\
+**Gives the opportunity to revise the last commit message or if you need to**\
+**make further changes incorporate them into an updated version of the last commit**\
 `$ git commit --amend`

 **Change the commit message of the last commit that has not yet been pushed**\